 Arizona asks federal prosecutors to probe possible voter intimidation

-WASHINGTON, Oct 20 (Reuters) - Arizona state officials have asked the U.S. Department of Justice to investigate a case of possible voter intimidation when a group of people followed a voter in Maricopa County dropping off a ballot at a drop box for the upcoming midterm elections.
+WASHINGTON, Oct 20 (Reuters) - Arizona officials have asked the U.S. Department of Justice to investigate a case of possible voter intimidation after a group of people followed and filmed a voter in Maricopa County dropping off a ballot at a drop box for the midterm elections.

 A spokesperson for the Arizona secretary of state's office, Sophia Solis, on Thursday said her office had also asked the state's attorney general to look into the incident.
 The Justice Department confirmed it had received the referral, but declined further comment.